Edward Elgar Publishing Ltd

-Trial selection theory consists of models that attempt to explain or predict the characteristics that distinguish cases that are litigated to judgment from those that settle, and the implications of those characteristics for the development of legal doctrine and for important trial outcome parameters, such as the plaintiff win rate.
-This paper presents a review of trial selection theory and evidence.
-We start with a review of the literature, and then present a model that includes Priest-Klein and asymmetric information theories as special cases.
-We conclude with a review of the empirical evidence.
+This chapter presents a review of trial selection theory.
+We use the term “trial selection theory” to refer to models that attempt to explain or predict the characteristics that distinguish cases that are litigated to judgment from those that settle, and the implications of those characteristics for the development of legal doctrine and for important trial outcome parameters, such as the plaintiff win rate.
+Using this definition, trial selection theory can be said to have started with Priest and Klein (1984).

 Encyclopedia of Law and Economics: Procedural Law and Economics